calipho-sib/nextprot-docs/news/2023/07/06/A neXtProt mirror site in China.md

 [Chi-Biotech](http://www.chi-biotech.com/) and neXtProt joined their forces and are happy to deliver a mirror site of neXtProt in China, www.nextprot.cn.

-This mirror site should considerably improve the usability of neXtProt for users located in China.
+This mirror site should considerably improve the usability of neXtProt for users located in China and other Asian countries.